 - Firmly grip the splinter with the tweezers and pull out gently in the direction it went in.

-Here are some ways you can minimize your child’s injuries:
+Here are some ways you can minimise your child’s injuries:

-- Ensure they are wearing shoes when playing outside.
+- Ensure he is wearing shoes when playing outside.

 - Sand down toys that have jagged edges or wooden railings or floor that has edges that can splinter.

 - If you break a glass item in the house, ensure to vacuum the whole area and mop up afterwards.

 - Keep him away from plants and bushes that have thorns or try bark that can splinter.

 - Inspect playground equipment regularly for frayed materials that might splinter, and get them repaired.

 Most splinters can be extracted at home with simple methods mentioned above but sometimes baby splinter removal needs professional help.
 You should consult a doctor under these conditions:

 - The splinter is large and is lodged firmly in the skin causing much pain when disturbed.

 - The splinter is in too deep and you can’t get it out.